 Tedopi® is a proprietary combination of nine optimized neo-epitopes plus one epitope giving universal helper T cell response targeting T cell activation.

-Tedopi® is a personalized treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response.
+Tedopi® is a specific treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response.

 Tedopi® benefits from strong patent protection and has received orphan status in the U.S. for HLA-A2 positive patients in NSCLC.
 In Europe, the product benefits from a personalized medicine status in HLA-A2 positive patients.